jasonsjones/mean-sandbox/README.md

 ## Description

 This project is a place to integrate many of the projects that I've come across in my journey to learn the MEAN stack.
+This project consists of some core functionality for user registration and authentication, as well as a few apps to exercise the full MEAN stack implementing a RESTful back-end server.

 ### Features